Zoufftgen train collision: Circumstances

 One train was a Class 2200 double-decker passenger train of the Chemins de Fer Luxembourgeois (CFL), running on the Métrolor service (TER Lorraine) from the city of Luxembourg to Nancy, France.
 The other was an SNCF freight train composed of 22 wagons on the Bâle – Thionville – Bettembourg route.
 They were involved in a head-on collision.
-This type of accident, called nez-à-nez ("Nose to Nose") in French railway jargon, is relatively rare and often fatal.
+This type of collision, called nez-à-nez ("Nose to Nose") in French railway jargon, is relatively rare and often fatal.
 One of the most fatal head-on collisions in France was the 1985 Flaujac train collision, which left 35 dead and 120 injured.
-The most recent accident of this kind happened on the Tende line on 27 January 2003 where a French and an Italian train collided, killing both drivers.
+The most recent collision of this kind happened on the Tende line on 27 January 2003 where a French and an Italian train collided, killing both drivers.

-The accident occurred between the border stations of Hettange-Grande (France) and Bettembourg (Luxembourg), near the Lorraine area of Zoufftgen, on a double track section.
-The accident was on a section crossing a forest, limiting visibility.
+The collision occurred between the border stations of Hettange-Grande (France) and Bettembourg (Luxembourg), near the Lorraine area of Zoufftgen, on a double track section.
+The collision was on a section crossing a forest, limiting visibility.
 The speed limits of the trains were 140 km/h and 100 km/h.

 Only a single track was being used because of engineering works.
 The line was electrified at 25 kV AC, and equipped, between Thionville and Bettembourg, with BAL (bloc automatique lumineux, "automatic signal blocks") and IPCS (installation permanente de contre-sens, "permanent counter-track installations") which allow trains to run in one or other direction, the signalling and the interlocking being preconfigured to achieve this.
 Both trains were equipped with safety systems, KVB (contrôle de vitesse par balises, "Speed control by beacons") on the French side and Memor II+ on the Luxembourg side, which in particular halts the train if it passes a stop signal.

 Response

 The préfecture of Moselle had made a "White plan" (an emergency plan) to organise the response.
-Hundreds of French and Luxembourger rescue workers were marshalled:
+Hundreds of French and Luxembourgish rescue workers were marshalled: